SebPorras/SCHEMA/README.md

 If you are interested in exploring the use of these tools, the scripts have been updated to Python 3 but can be used exactly the same way as demonstrated in the original documentation.

+**However**, SCHEMA energy (E) is calculated using the SCHEMA-RICE algorithm which factors in the physio-chemical properties of interacting residues.

 The excerpt below details what these tools can be used for.

 >
 > - Generate a contact map from a PDB file and an alignment of parent proteins